 Fastened to the firebox door, the handle provides a secure method of controlling the opening and closing of the firebox door.
-By opening the firebox door, gives a space for fresh air to enter the firebox without the risk of a "flash back."
-The firebox door handle is also designed to "fall" into the firebox door handle holder on the outer door.
+By opening the firebox door, (only until the door handle hits the second stage of the safety latch), gives a space for fresh air to enter the firebox without the risk of a "flash back."
+The firebox door handle is also designed to "stick" to the firebox door handle holder on the outer door.
 This procedure prevents either of the doors closing while the HeatmorTM is being loaded with wood.
-When properly adjusted, the firebox door handle should be wedged firmly about 1⁄2 into the safety latch when the firebox door is closed tightly.

-To maintain the door handle, ensure that the nut on the pivot point is not overly tight.
-If the arm is not able to pivot easily, the handle will be hard to lift.
-If the nut is too loose, the arm will also be loose and it will be harder to obtain a perfect seal around the door.
-If you do not have a firm seal, you could potentially be creating an air leak resulting in further complications.
+To maintain the door handle, ensure the handle closes and opens fairly easily.
+If the handle closes too hard, it will be hard to open and close the door.
+If the closure is too loose, it will be harder to obtain a perfect seal around the door.
+If you do not have a firm seal, you could potentially create an air leak resulting in further complications.
 Refer to "Air Leaks" for further details or contact your local dealer.
+You can adjust the two bolts on the latch for correct closure.